sebiwi/terraform-wrapper/README.md

 ## Purpose
 This wrapper's purpose is to run Terraform on a layered terraform project.

+# Installation

+Just clone the project, and symlink the tf.rb file somewhere in your path, like so:
+ * `ln -s <terraform_wrapper_directory>/tf.rb /usr/local/bin/tf`

+Remember to use the full path to your terraform-wrapper’s directory.

 # Usage

 A layered Terraform project looks somewhat like this: